Do You Have Winter Allergies?

-How can you tell whether your symptoms are from a cold or flu or allergies?
+How can you tell whether your symptoms are from a cold, the flu, or allergies?
 A cold usually doesn't last for more than 10 days.
 Allergies can linger for weeks or even months.
-Also, colds and flu sometimes have a fever and aches and pains -- symptoms that don’t usually come with allergies.
+Also, colds and flu sometimes have a fever and aches and pains, which don’t usually happen with allergies.

 If your symptoms last more than a week, see your doctor.
-He may refer you to an allergist who will ask about your health history and symptoms.
+He may refer you to an allergist, who will ask you about your health history and symptoms.

 The allergist may do a skin test where he scratches your skin with a tiny bit of an allergen or injects it just under your skin.
 If the area turns red and itchy, you're allergic.
 There's also a blood test to diagnose some allergies.